 1. Historical consumption: If we have at least one full month of data from the past three months, we’ll use this to estimate your energy usage.
 We align the days of the week and times of day to match your current billing period for the most accurate profile.

-2. Community average: If historical data isn’t available for your unit, we use data from similar units in your community to create an average usage profile.
+2. Community average: If historical data isn’t available for your unit, we use data from similar units in your community to create an average usage profile by using statistical methods.

 3. Recent usage weekly profile: When some of your data is available historically but not a full consecutive month, we calculate a weekly average based on your available data.
 This average is then applied to your current billing period to estimate your usage.